fassbender1/softuni_django_basics_project/README.md

 pip install -r requirements.txt
 4️⃣ Environment Variables

+The full project is available as a downloadable archive in the repository (CineManager.zip).

 Create a .env file in the root directory (same level as manage.py).

 Example: